reflex-dev/reflex-web/docs/wrapping-react/wrapping-react.md

 Let's start with a library called [Spline](https://spline.design/).
 Spline is a tool for creating 3D scenes and animations.
 It's a great tool for creating interactive 3D visualizations.

-We have some code that creates a Spline scene.
+We have some react code that creates a Spline scene.
 We want to wrap this code in a Reflex component so that we can use it in our Reflex app.

 ```javascript
 import Spline from '@splinetool/react-spline';